Mostafa-Armandi/Neighbors/README.md

 **Running the project**

 Use Visual studio or Rider to run the project.
 Swagger is there to send a request to the `GetNearestLocations` endpoint.

+## Tests
+There are a couple of integration tests on the project which work with a fresh database each.
+The instance of the SQL Server that tests are run against is specified on the `TestFixture.cs` [class](https://github.com/Mostafa-Armandi/Neighbors/blob/master/Tests/TestFixture.cs).
+It is using a third-party Nuget package to create the database which is configurable: ([Learn more](https://github.com/Zaid-Ajaj/ThrowawayDb))

+    _database = ThrowawayDatabase.FromLocalInstance("localhost");